januskh/VSTS-FTPUploader/README.md

  Deletes all the existing files on the FTP server before uploading.

 ## Change Log
+Version: 1.0.26 - 22nd of September 2017
+- Exclude filtering adjusted based on Justin Mangum suggestion.
+Thank you Justin.

 Version: 1.0.24 - 8th of Febuary 2016
 - Parameter bug fix in connection with the new 'Use binary' feature.